When Do I Need to Collect Sales Tax?

 How Much Do I Need to Collect?

 The state tax rates fluctuate on monthly basis.
-Here is a current list of the sales tax rates as of February 2014.
-To see tax rates from previous years, click here.
+Here is a current list of the sales tax rates as of May 2018.
 If you are selling goods in one of the 45 states with sales tax, you are responsible for collecting and filing these taxes with your state government.

 Keep in mind that you may also be responsible for local sales tax based on the city, county or jurisdiction that you or your customer resides in.
 Here’s how it works: